 What is MobiLoud?

-- News is for WordPress-based digital publishers and news sites to build native content apps just as good as BuzzFeed’s or The New York Times.
-News has been used by a wide range of content sites.
-From internationally renowned media organisations like Foreign Policy and Business Insider NL, to smaller entrepreneurial publishers like Deeper Blue and Simple Flying – and local news organisations like eParisExtra – News is the clear choice for building content apps with WordPress.
+We've helped a wide range of businesses create mobile apps.
+It's perfect for WordPress-based digital publishers and news sites to build native content apps just as good as BuzzFeed’s or The New York Times.
+Content sites from internationally renowned media organisations like Foreign Policy and Business Insider NL, to smaller entrepreneurial publishers like Deeper Blue and Simple Flying, and local news organisations like eParisExtra are just a few examples of what's possible with WordPress and MobiLoud.

 Convert Web App to Mobile App

-The key point is that you can turn any website or web app into mobile apps with one of our platforms.
+The key point is that you can turn any website or web app into mobile apps with our platform.

-You get all the benefits we mentioned in the previous section of this article like
+When convert your website to mobile apps with our platform, you get all the benefits we mentioned in the previous section of this article, like:

 - The optimal app UX